 You and I are more than our names and professions, but it’s the common starting point, right?

-Coming from a background in social sciences and a very intellectual life path (used to be a University teacher and academic consultant for a specialized UN agency), my relationship with movement began with Tango Argentino, a dance of listening and encounter that taught me that true connection begins in the body.
+Coming from a background in social sciences and a very intellectual life path (I used to be a University teacher and academic consultant for a specialized UN agency), my relationship with movement began with Tango Argentino, a dance of listening and encounter that taught me that true connection begins in the body.
 It expanded into yoga, conscious movement practices, and somatic education.
-And here I am, ready to help you and your partner meet in a special way.
+After more than a decade on this path, here I am, ready to help you and your partner meet in a special way.

 That’s fast said, but we know the twists and turns of life aren’t quick or linear.